singhkpratham/geocompr/03-attribute-operations.md

 To demonstrate joins, we will combine data on coffee production with the `world` dataset.
 The coffee data is in a data frame called `coffee_data` from the **spData** package (see `?coffee_data` for details).
 It has 3 columns:
-`name_long` names major coffee-producing nations and `coffee_production_2016` and `coffee_production_2017` contain estimated values for coffee production in units of 60 kg bags in each year.
+`name_long` names major coffee-producing nations and `coffee_production_2016` and `coffee_production_2017` contain estimated values for coffee production in units of 60-kg bags in each year.
 A 'left join', which preserves the first dataset, merges `world` with `coffee_data`: